·7 min read

 4. Brand new offers.
 If you have never sold via DMs, a human setter generates the initial conversation data that AI needs for training.

 For 90% of coaching businesses selling $1K to $10K programs on Instagram, AI is the better choice.
+That includes fitness coaches, life coaches, personal trainers, and agency owners.

 What happens when you switch from a VA to AI?